Bernardo-MG/cookiecutter-python-library/docs/source/tests.rst

 tox environments
 ~~~~~~~~~~~~~~~~

-If using tox this way there will be a series of Python interpreters ready to
+Travis offers several Python interpreters, which allow testing using different
-be used, and all the tests will be run with each version, which include not
+test environments.
+The interpreters it has include not only various Python 2 and
-only various Python 2 and 3 releases, but also Pypy.
+3 releases, but also Pypy.

 It is also possible to run the tests for a concrete release manually, but in
-that case the correct Python interpreter should be installed locally.
+that case the correct Python interpreter should have been installed locally.

-Int that case the usual command can be used:
+For that the usual command can be used:

 .. code-block:: sh